Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 No, it’s not normal.

 Make sure, your record is not scratched, warped, or dirty and your record should be static-free.
-If everything is good then I suggest you get your copy replaced or buy a new one.
+If everything is good then I suggest you buy a new copy.

 Q2- Why record is skipping in the same spot?